kenslin-pro/TaskManager-App/README.md

 ## Software Demo

-Check out the [Software Demo Video](http://youtube.link.goes.here) for a 4-5 minute walkthrough of the Task Manager application.
+Check out the [Software Demo Video](https://youtu.be/uVg1UipAdl4) for a 4-5 minute walkthrough of the Task Manager application.
 The video focuses on the software running in action and provides insights into the code structure and Kotlin language features.

 ## Development Environment

-- **Kotlin:** Version X.X.X
+- **Kotlin:** Kotlin Language support
-- **IDE:** IntelliJ IDEA (or any other Kotlin-compatible IDE)
+- **IDE:** IntelliJ IDEA
-- **Build Tool:** Gradle (optional)
 - **Version Control:** Git

 ## Useful Websites